DNS Security Overview

 Figures 1-6 and 1-7 show a sample SOA record.

-Figure 1-7: The RDATA field in an SOA record provides detailed information about the zone itself, including the master name server, the responsible party, and timers for how the zone and its records should be handled.
+Figure 1-7: The RDATA field in an SOA record provides detailed information about the zone itself, including the primary name server, the responsible party, and timers for how the zone and its records should be handled.

 Other Record Types